Patricia Abravanel: 2012 – 2013: Sing Yourself and Ride the Wheel

-2013 – Present: Machine of Fame
+2013 – 2017: Machine of Fame

 In April 2013, the game show Roda a Roda Jequiti was once again featured on SBT's lineup replacing Vamos Brincar de Forca (a format created by Silvio Santos in the early sixties on the now-defunct TV Paulista, now TV Globo São Paulo) and Patrícia Began to take turns with Silvio Santos presenting the show early Sunday nights.

 The season of just over a year and a half of the Cante Se Puder program came to an end, being replaced by the second season of the humorous Amigos da Onça (based on the American format Impractical Jokers on Wednesday nights on SBT programming.
 In July, she also went on to present the draws of the Tele Sena, occasionally replacing her father.

 In November, Patrícia Abravanel debuted her second solo career program, the Fame Machine program (based on the American My Name Is format) on Mondays from 11:00 pm to 12:00 am on SBT replacing Famoso Quem, who performed with the original format of FremantleMedia, but ended in August 2014.
 The first solo program of the presenter was the SBT Festival 30 years.

+Due to possible changes in the format of the program Famoso Quem?, FremantleMedia decided to break the contract with the broadcaster since SBT wanted Patrícia to be the presenter of the program, something that which is not in the original format.

+Thus starting the "Fame Machine", On the show, participants underwent a transformation to look like celebrities to play them in a musical number.